Why is my downspouts worn out

 How often should I inspect my downspouts?

-It's a good idea to inspect your downspouts at least once or twice a year, or after major storms, to ensure they are functioning properly and directing water away from your home's foundation.
+It's a good idea to inspect your downspouts at least once or twice a year, especially after major storms or heavy rainfall.

 Connect with certified professionals in your area